nhoffman/bioscons/README.rst

 This package extends the scons build tool for the construction of reproducible workflows in bioinformatics.

-This project is in fairly early stages of development, although I have been using scons to create workflows using an earlier version of this package for some time.
+This project is in fairly early stages of development, although it is being used fairly heavily by the developers to support both research and clinical computational pipelines.

 Background